rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

 Note however that the tree's structure is still defined by the relationship a set has with all the other sets.
-In contrary to before, the elements within those sets now hold the previously missing information, which is why the node of each set can be uniquely determined.
+In contrary to before, the elements within those sets now allow to uniquely determine the node a set represents.

+Note that there is no order in a strict hierarchy which would define the child order in a directed ordered node tree.